 Watch what your grinder is doing while it is running; if it looks like your grinder is producing a mushy paste instead of fluffy meat, it may be clogged.
 If you notice that it’s clogged, turn it off.
 When it’s off, you can clean out what’s clogging it.

 When we’re done grinding, we like to season our meat with salt and pepper; some people also like to throw in wet ingredients like eggs, mustard or Worcestershire sauce at this point as well.
 We eyeball it with the salt; we use a small handful for two or three pounds of meat.

 Step 9: Meat Patties

 Mix all of your wet and dry ingredients in your bowl, and start shaping your meat into small patties; most people find that a six-ounce patty is perfect for burgers.
-When making patties, make sure that you don’t pack the meat too tightly; tightly packed meat will produce a tough burger.
+You can use hamburger patty maker when you are making patties, make sure that you don’t pack the meat too tightly; tightly packed meat will produce a tough burger.
 When you pack your burgers lightly, they’ll turn out light and soft.